 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule would not have a significant economic impact on a substantial number of small entities.
-This rule would affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit or anchor in a portion of the Delaware River on the third Saturday of June or September.
+605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
+This proposed rule would affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of the Delaware River on the third Saturday of June or September.

 Assistance for Small Entities

-Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Public Law 104-121), we offered to assist small entities in understanding the rule so that they can better evaluate its effects on them and participate in the rulemaking process.
+Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
+L. 104-121), we want to assist small entities in understanding this proposed rule so that they can better evaluate its effects on them and participate in the rulemaking.
 If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact the address listed under ADDRESSES.

 Collection of Information